 For a while now I have been trying to understand Freemasonry.
-It is perhaps the most convoluted group of teachings of any society I've seen.
+It is appears to be one the most convoluted collection of teachings I've ever seen.
 It is extremely hard to pinpoint what masons actually believe.
 Most of the stuff you find against freemasons is equally whacky.
 There are numerous conspiracy theories alleged, along with accusations concerning the worship of Satan.

 However, here is what can be absolutely determined.